HaThuyAn/Food-Order-Platform-Socket-Programming/README.md

 # Food-Order Platform
-This project is the result of the course "Computer Networks" where we were allowed to work in a group of 2 within exactly 4 weeks to create a platform that allows users (or clients) to set up connections to the server side to order food.
+This project is the result of the course "Computer Networking" where we were assigned in groups of 2 within exactly 4 weeks to create a platform that allows users (or clients) to set up connections to the server side to order food.
-This app is MFC-based and was coded up using Visual Studio 2022.
+This app is MFC-based and was built using Visual Studio 2022.
 All functions related to the database were supported by Microsoft Access.

 Client-side interface: